 We had no “American identity” because there was no America with which to identify.
 Nor was the yearning to breathe free burning in every heart.
-What the colonists of North America wanted were the rights of free Englishmen.
-We wanted seats in Parliament.
-We wanted to vote on taxes and other policies that affected colonial life.
-A deal could have been reached, but George III was not that kind of king.
+What the colonists of North America wanted was simple.
+They wanted the rights of free Englishmen.
+We wanted seats in British Parliament.
+We wanted the right to vote on taxes and other policies that affected colonial life.
+A deal should have been reached, but George III was not a sensible, reasonable or judicious king.

-The result?
-A war, the staggering loss to England of its wealthiest colony, and the birth of a new nation.
+The result was war, the staggering loss to England of their wealthiest colonies and birth of a new nation.

-Winning the war was remarkable.
-We had no army or navy.
+That we won the war was astonishing.
+We had little in the way of arms and no navy.
 We were sparsely populated.
 Existing militias were untrained, undisciplined, little better than rabble.
-That George Washington could turn this into an army was no small feat.
+That George Washington was able to turn this into an army was no mean feat.
 No wonder they wanted him to be the first President.

-And then, there were the French whose military support enabled us to beat the British.
+French military support enabled us to beat the British.
 It was a loan, not a gift.
-We agreed to pay it back.
-The French revolution was an unexpected but gratifying development.
+We agreed to pay it back, so the French revolution was an unexpected and deeply gratifying development.
 It was like having the bank that holds your mortgage disappear taking your mortgage with it.
 It vastly improved our debt to income ratio.
 When Napoleon came to power and suggested we repay our war debt, we said “What debt?”

 Our shipping industry was in its infancy.
-We had very few ships or sailors and minimal access to world trade.
+We had few ships or sailors, minimal access to world trade.
 The British ruled the seas and being soreheads, refused to share it with us.
-It would take years before we could challenge their ascendancy on the seas.
+It would take many years before we could challenge their ascendancy on the seas.